K4U5H1K-max/Ambient-Loop-FINAL/README.md

 ```

 On first run a browser window will open to authorize the Gmail account.
 A token will be stored in `token.pickle`.

-Behaviour notes
-- This implementation uses short-interval polling and is intended for local/dev use.
-- For production or scale, use Gmail push notifications (Cloud Pub/Sub) and a verified HTTPS endpoint.
-I can help implement that if you want.

-Next steps I can do for you
-- Implement push-based notifications using Gmail Watch + Google Cloud Pub/Sub and a small HTTP endpoint to receive notifications.
-- Add an example ambient agent receiver endpoint (Flask/Express) to test end-to-end.